-But the Court reversed two lower court decisions allowing House Committees to subpoena the President's financial records for use in considering legislation concerning financial disclosure requirements for presidential candidates and ways to strengthen national security and fight foreign influence over the country's political process.
-Although the Court rejected the President's position that congressional subpoenas seeking unprivileged private financial records have to meet the strict standards for subpoenas seeking communications between the President and close advisers that are protected by executive privilege, the Court remanded the cases to the lower courts on the ground that they had not paid sufficient attention to "the separation of powers principles at stake, including both the significant legislative interests of Congress and the unique position of the President."
+In two cases challenging subpoenas issued for then-President Trump's financial records, the Supreme Court held, first, that House Committees could not subpoena the financial records for use in considering legislation concerning financial disclosure requirements for presidential candidates and ways to strengthen national security and fight foreign influence over the country's political process.
+Although the Court rejected the former President's position that congressional subpoenas seeking unprivileged private financial records have to meet the strict standards for subpoenas seeking communications between a president and close advisers that are protected by executive privilege, the Court remanded the cases to the lower courts on the ground that they had not paid sufficient attention to "the separation of powers principles at stake, including both the significant legislative interests of Congress and the unique position of the President."
 Trump v.
-Mazars USA, LLP, 140 S. Ct. - (2020).
+Mazars USA, LLP, 140 S. Ct.
+2019 (2020).